 The observatory is run by the University of Canterbury, and offers both night and daytime tours.
-These begin from the Earth and Sky Observatory Tours shop in the middle of town (own transport not needed).
+These begin from the tour shop in the middle of town (own transport not needed).
 I did both tours, starting with the most popular one at night.
 After being transported up the hill to the observatory buildings, some of the astronomers who work there showed us around, explained their work, and pointed out a variety of features in the sky while we stood outside.
 It was amazing how much could be seen with the naked eye in such clear conditions, especially with someone knowledgable to show where to look and what to look for.

 Inside the observatory domes, the telescopes were aimed at a selection of interesting objects which everyone took turns to look at.
 More time was spent waiting for a turn than actually looking through telescopes, which is unavoidable in a group situation.
 However the staff made sure everyone had their fair share, and their commentary, and answers to numerous curly questions, kept us interested while waiting.